milancio42/kinetic-theory/main.md

 With the low intensity light it takes long enough time that we can distinguish the distinct clicks on the “photon” detector.
 The concept of **photon is just an illusion**.

-Due the relativistic effect and the randomness of Aether vibrations, an electron in a higher harmonic orbital tends to lose its kinetic energy and fall to the ground level.
+An electron in a higher harmonic orbital loses its average momentum over time.
 When it passes between harmonic orbitals, it generates non harmonic light which is indistinguishable from the background noise.

-This explains the discreet emission lines.
+This explains the **discreet emission lines**.

 ### Bremmstrahlung